Last updated March 16th, 2019.

-For example, Starbucks and Intel are both listed in the US – they’re also listed in Hong Kong though.
-A listing on the Hong Kong Stock Exchange lets these businesses raise more capital from investors based in Asia.
+For example, Starbucks and Intel are both listed in the US.
+But they’re also listed in Hong Kong.
+Having a listing on the Hong Kong Stock Exchange lets these businesses easily raise funds from investors who are based in Asia.

-In addition, opening a Hong Kong brokerage account is one of very few ways to buy stocks in mainland China.
+In addition, opening a Hong Kong brokerage account is one of very few ways you can purchase stocks in mainland China.

 Foreign investors couldn’t buy stocks in China up until a few years ago.
 However, the Shanghai-Hong Kong Stock Connect launched back in 2014.
-It allows anyone with a Hong Kong brokerage account to trade stocks listed in Shanghai.
+It allows anyone with a brokerage account in Hong Kong to trade stocks that are listed in Shanghai.

-The Shenzhen Stock Exchange was also added to the link in 2016, further expanding the initiative.
+The Shenzhen Stock Exchange was also added to the link back in 2016, further expanding the initiative.

 Opening a Hong Kong Brokerage Account

 There are limited ways to open a Hong Kong brokerage account unless you make a trip to the city (which I highly recommend doing at some point in your life).

 Boom Securities is a brokerage in Hong Kong which lets foreigners, including US citizens, open an account with relative ease.
-The process can started online, and afterwards, you’ll have to mail them some documents.
+The process can started online, and afterwards, you will have to mail them some documents.

-You can also trade stocks in Thailand, South Korea, Malaysia and other markets with a Boom account.
+You can also trade stocks in Thailand, South Korea, Indonesia and other markets with a Boom account.
 This makes a Hong Kong brokerage account a great way to start investing in Asia.

-Commissions are much higher than if you were to open a local account in each of these countries individually.
-But it’s still convenient having everything in one place.
+Trade commissions are much higher than if you were to open a local account in each of these countries individually.
+Nonetheless, it’s convenient having all your Asia stocks in one place.

 I should note that InvestAsian isn’t related to Boom Securities in any way.
-However, I do have an account with them and am a satisfied client.
+Although I have an account with them and am a satisfied client.

 Saxo Bank is a Danish brokerage which has offices in Hong Kong.
-They offer services similar to Boom’s, but I have not used them myself and can’t make a personal recommendation.
+They offer services similar to Boom’s, although I have not used them myself and can’t make a personal recommendation.

-Aside from stocks, buying property is another way to invest in the city.
+Aside from Hong Kong stocks, owning property is another way to invest in the city.
 You might be interested in our ultimate guide to buying real estate in Hong Kong.

 Skip the Next Western Recession